2019 Adopt-A-Tree Applications

 How It Works:

-- The Masumoto family personally reviews all applications and works hard to match loving adoption applicants with each Elberta and/or Le Grand tree; however, we can only accept a limited number.
+Step 2: The Masumoto family personally reviews all applications and works hard to match loving adoption applicants with each Elberta and/or Le Grand tree; however, we can only accept a limited number.
 We love that this program is growing!

-- If accepted, your team leader will be notified sometime in March and given detailed information about payment and adoption logistics.
-The adoption fee is $600 per tree or $1,200 if you adopt both.
+Step 3: If accepted, your team leader will be notified some time in March and given detailed information about payment and adoption logistics.
+The adoption fee is $680 per tree or $1,360 if you adopt both.
 The adoption fee will be due early in the season (March or April, we’ll let you know the exact deadline).

-- YOU WILL BE DOING THE HARVESTING and will keep all your organic peaches and/or nectarines (approximately 350-450 pounds or more per tree – all dependent on nature and the weather).
+Step 5: YOU WILL BE DOING THE HARVESTING and will keep all your organic peaches and/or nectarines (approximately 300-400 pounds or more per tree – all dependent on nature and the weather).
 You must keep the last two Saturdays of July and the first two Saturdays of August committed to harvest.
 We will harvest 2 Saturdays within those ranges, possibly a 3rd Saturday as well.